Differentiable DG with Neural Operator Source Term Correction: Numerical Results

 \seclab{sec-tgv}

-The Taylor--Green vortex \cite{taylor1937mechanism} is an exact solution of two-dimensional, incompressible Navier--Stokes equations.
-It is widely used for validating the incompressible Navier--Stokes model or compressible Navier--Stokes model at a low Mach number ($M_a$) regime.
-In two dimensions, the vortex is stable and maintains its shape, but it will eventually lose energy due to viscous dissipation.
-In three dimensions, the vortex can stretch and twist in all three spatial dimensions; thus, energy is transported from large scales to smaller scales.
-This energy cascade allows flow transition from laminar to turbulence.
-At the smallest scales of turbulence, kinetic energy is dissipated into thermal energy due to viscosity.
+The Taylor--Green vortex \cite{taylor1937mechanism} is an exact solution to the two-dimensional, incompressible Navier--Stokes equations and is widely used to validate both the incompressible Navier--Stokes model and the compressible Navier--Stokes model at a low Mach number ($M_a$) regime.
+In two dimensions, the vortex remains stable and retains its shape but gradually loses energy because of viscous dissipation.
+In three dimensions, the vortex can stretch and twist across all spatial dimensions, facilitating energy transfer from larger to smaller scales.
+This energy cascade enables the transition from laminar flow to turbulence.
+At the smallest scales of turbulence, kinetic energy is dissipated into thermal energy because of viscosity.